 - 1. The Supersport classes will consist of: (see Section P for further clarification)

 - a. up to 600cc

 - b. up to 750cc

 - c.
 Open

 - d.
 650 Supersport Twins

 - e.
 600 TFS

 - 2. The Superbike classes will consist of: (see Section Q for further clarification)

 - a.
 Lightweight

 - b.
 600 Superbike

 - c. up to 750cc

 - 3. The Formula / Grand Prix classes will consist of: (see Section R for further clarification)

 - a.
 Formula Ultra

 - b.
 Open Single

 - c.
 Middleweight GP Twins

 - d.
 Open GP Twins

 - e.
 125 Grand Prix

 - f.
 250 Grand Prix

 - g.
 Formula Thunder

 - h.
-Lightweight Early Grand Prix - 4.
-The Novice Class - a.
+Lightweight Early Grand Prix

+- 4. The Novice Class

+- a.
 The primary purpose of this class is to allow the beginning racer to gain confidence and experience under racing conditions, while not racing for points or other awards.
-Motorcycles entered in the novice class are subject to the same equipment requirements as all other classes (see sections C and E). - b.
-Novice competitors who have machinery that complies with Sportsman, 125GP or vintage class regulations are allowed to run in those classes in lieu of novice.
-All others shall compete in the novice or sportsman class only.
-Exceptions must be approved in advance by the WMRRA referee. - c.
-Novice competitors that are riding slower machines, or are relatively "slow" riders may be directed by the referee to ride with Sportsman or another appropriate class. - d.
-See section B-14 for graduation requirements. - 5.
-The Vintage classes will consist of: (see Section T for further clarification) - a.
-Lightweight classic superbike - b.
-Open classic superbike (not offered in 2003) - c.
-Lightweight classic vintage(up to 250cc) - d.
-Junior classic vintage(251 to 350cc) - e.
-Senior classic vintage(351 to 500cc) - f.
-750cc formula vintage - 6.
-The Sportsman class is not for competition.
-It is for track time only and there are no trophies or other awards. - a.
-Riders must possess a racing license (novice licenses are acceptable) and all motorcycles must comply with normal equipment regulations in this rulebook. - b.
-In the event the sportsman class is run as a wave with other competition classes, sportsman riders must not interfere with the other classes in any way.
-If other competitors report undue interference by a sportsman class rider, the provisions of paragraph (d) may be applied. - c.
-Riders who enter the sportsman class may NOT enter the same motorcycle in any other class that race day, including novice.
-The sportsman class is NOT intended for practice or testing. - d.
-Riders who are riding too fast or aggressively in the sportsman class will no longer be allowed to enter sportsman, at the discretion of the referee. - e.
-Riders in other classes may be directed to ride in the sportsman class only by the referee, as a result of skill level concerns. - 7.
-Supermotard classes will consist of: - a.
-Open Supermotard - b.
-Middleweight Supermotard - c.
-Lightweight Supermotard - d.
-Moto-X Supermotard - (See Section X for further clarification) - 8.
-Money classes for 2003 are: Lightweight Superbike, 600 Superbike, and Formula Ultra.
-All other classes (except Novice and Sportsman) are Trophy classes. - 9.
+Motorcycles entered in the novice class are subject to the same equipment requirements as all other classes (see sections C and E).

+- b.
+Novice competitors who have machinery that complies with 125GP or vintage class regulations are allowed to run in those classes in lieu of novice.
+All others shall compete in the novice class only.
+Exceptions must be approved in advance by the WMRRA referee.

+- c.
+Novice competitors that are riding slower machines, or are relatively "slow" riders may be directed by the referee to ride with another appropriate class.

+- d.
+See section B-14 for graduation requirements.

+- 5. The Vintage classes will consist of: (see Section T for further clarification)

+- a.
+Lightweight classic superbike

+- b.
+Open classic superbike (not offered in 2004)

+- c.
+Lightweight classic vintage(up to 250cc)

+- d.
+Junior classic vintage(251 to 350cc)

+- e.
+Senior classic vintage(351 to 500cc)

+- f.
+750cc formula vintage

+- 6. Supermotard classes will consist of:

+- a.
+Open Supermotard

+- b.
+Middleweight Supermotard

+- c.
+Lightweight Supermotard

+- d.
+Moto-X Supermotard

+(See Section X for further clarification)

+- 7. Money classes for 2004 are: Lightweight Superbike, 600 Superbike, and Formula Ultra.
+All other classes (except Novice) are Trophy classes. - 8.
 The term OPEN in these rules means unlimited displacement.
 The term MULTI means more than one cylinder.
 The term TWIN means two cylinders.
-The term TRIPLE means three cylinders. - 10.
-For special events the class structure may be changed by the race organizers. - 11.
+The term TRIPLE means three cylinders. - 9.
+For special events the class structure may be changed by the race organizers. - 10.
 In any competition event, there must be at least three competitors entered to constitute a class as recognized by these regulations.
 Race organizers may move riders into other classes or races for the day if needed to make a class but only with the consent of all the riders involved.